elabftw/elabftw/doc/faq.rst

 What about patents and intellectual property ?
 ----------------------------------------------

-eLabFTW allows rock solid timestamping of your experiments, you can timestamp a pdf export with any TimeStamping Authority.
+eLabFTW allows rock solid `timestamping of your experiments <https://en.wikipedia.org/wiki/Trusted_timestamping#Trusted_.28digital.29_timestamping>`_, you can timestamp a pdf export with any TimeStamping Authority allowing :rfc:`3161` timestamping.

 The timestamp system is integrated to eLabFTW and you are just one click away from having a legally certified experiment :)